 What should I bring?

 Students will get a comprehensive packing list before the event detailing what they need to bring.
-This will include things like clothes for four days, toiletries (including a towel) and some bedding (eg. a sleeping bag or doona).
+This will include things like clothes for three days, toiletries (including a towel) and some bedding (eg. a sleeping bag or doona).